-Your immune system is not just one organ like you liver or heart.
-Its a collection of different organs and systems that work together to kill pathogens and protect your body.
+Your immune system is not just one organ like your liver or heart.
+It’s a collection of different organs and systems that work together to kill pathogens and protect your body.
 Almost every part of your body contributes something to your immune system, so if one piece starts to function below par, your health is at risk.

-Candida affects your immune system in a few different ways – it imbalances your gut flora, causes Leaky Gut Syndrome and results in Adrenal Fatigue.
+Candida affects your immune system in a few different ways – it imbalances your gut flora, causes Leaky Gut Syndrome, and can weaken your adrenal glands..
 Here is a brief explanation of each one.

 The imbalance in your gut flora happens when the Candida yeast starts to take over your digestive tract.
-It is a little know fact that your intestines are a crucial part of your immune system – studies have shown that a healthy balance of bacteria helps to fight off disease and infection, although scientists are not yet sure of the reason.
+It is a little known fact that your intestines are a crucial part of your immune system – studies have shown that a healthy balance of bacteria helps to fight off disease and infection.
 So when the ‘good’ bacteria are outnumbered by the harmful and fast-growing Candida cells, this directly affects your immune system.
 This is one reason why probiotics are such an important part of any Candida treatment.

 Leaky Gut Syndrome is a weakening and inflammation of the intestinal wall, which is often caused by Candida overgrowth.
-The Candida yeast cells attach themselves to your intestinal membrane, penetrating through into your bloodstream and provoking inflammation and a strong immune response.
+The Candida yeast cells attach themselves to your intestinal membrane, penetrating through into your bloodstream and allowing Candida toxins and food particles to escape.
+This provokes inflammation and a strong immune response.
 These allergic responses put pressure on your adrenal glands and immune system, the very parts of your body that you need to fight off the Candida.

 Probiotics are mentioned a great deal on this site, and for very good reason.
-A course of good probiotics will help to crowd out the Candida in your stomach, in addition to releasing small amounts of lactic and acetic acid that maintain your stomach acidity.
+A course of good probiotics will help to crowd out the Candida in your stomach, in addition to releasing small amounts of lactic and acetic acid that maintain the right level of intestinal acidity.
 But that’s not the only way in which they can help you beat your Candida overgrowth.
 They will also give your battered immune system a welcome helping hand.

-Other vitamins you can try are vitamins A and E, as well as pantothenic acid (Vitamin B5).
+Other vitamins that can be helpful include vitamins A and E, as well as pantothenic acid (Vitamin B5).
 Vitamin A helps your body defeat infection by influencing the cells in certain mucosal surfaces, while studies on Vitamin E have shown it to be effective in boosting immune response after vaccinations.

 You can try some herbal remedies to reduce stress on your immune system too – ashwagandha and licorice root are good examples.
 Ashwagandha in particular is a remarkable herb that has stress-relieving properties as potent as some medicinal drugs.
 Remember to check with your doctor before you start a herbal treatment program.

-Cat’s Claw is also a good supplement for your immune system – it contains alkaloids that strengthen your white blood cells, allowing them to attack pathogens such as the Candida yeast, as well as other fungi, viruses and bacteria.
+Cat’s Claw is also a good supplement for your immune system – it contains alkaloids that strengthen your white blood cells, allowing them to attack pathogens such as the Candida yeast, as well as other fungi, viruses, and bacteria.
 Alternatively, taking Echinacea will stimulate the production of white blood cells and boost your resistance too.
-Red Reishi is also a fantastic immune booster.
+Red Reishi is another fantastic immune booster.

 Caffeine is one of the biggest causes of adrenal fatigue, and therefore immune system weakness.
-Its not easy to quit coffee, so take a few weeks to wean yourself off.
-Start by cutting out your afternoon coffee, then gradually reduce the weakness of your morning cup too.
+It’s not easy to reduce your coffee intake, so take some time to lower your daily dose.
+Start by cutting out your afternoon coffee or switching to decaf, then gradually reduce the weakness of your morning cup too.
 You can try chicory coffee as an alternative – it tastes similar, contains prebiotics to promote the rebalancing of your gut flora, and stimulates the production of healthy digestive enzymes.